Chris Hani: Assassins' conviction and amnesty hearing

 In October 1993, both Janusz Waluś and Clive Derby-Lewis were convicted for the murder and sentenced to death.
 Derby-Lewis's wife, Gaye, was acquitted.
 Both men's sentences were commuted to life imprisonment when the death penalty was abolished as a result of a Constitutional Court ruling in 1995.

 Hani's killers appeared before the Truth and Reconciliation Commission, claiming political motivation for their crimes and applying for amnesty on the basis that they had acted on the orders of the Conservative Party.
 The Hani family was represented by the anti-apartheid lawyer George Bizos.
 Their applications were denied when the TRC ruled that they had not acted under orders.
-After several failed attempts, Derby-Lewis was granted medical parole in May 2015 after he had been diagnosed with terminal lung cancer; he died 18 months later, on 3 November 2016.
+Following several failed attempts, Derby-Lewis was granted medical parole in May 2015 after he had been diagnosed with terminal lung cancer; he died 18 months later, on 3 November 2016.

-On 10 March 2016, the North Gauteng High Court of South Africa ordered Waluś to be released on parole under bail conditions.
-The Department of Justice and Correctional Services lodged an appeal against the parole decision to the Supreme Court of Appeals in Bloemfontein.
+On 10 March 2016, the North Gauteng High Court ordered Waluś to be released on parole under bail conditions.
+The Department of Justice and Correctional Services lodged an appeal against the parole decision to the Supreme Court of Appeal in Bloemfontein.
 The Department of Home Affairs has indicated that Waluś may have his South African citizenship revoked.
 On 18 August 2017, the Supreme Court of Appeal in Bloemfontein overturned Waluś's parole, a decision that was welcomed by the SACP.
 By October 2019, Waluś was still in prison, despite his lawyer's claim that he is completely rehabilitated.
 On 16 March 2020, Waluś was again denied parole by Justice Minister Ronald Lamola.
 On 7 December 2022, Waluś was granted parole under strict conditions by Justice Minister Ronald Lamola.
+In 2024, the government announced that Waluś was to be deported to Poland on 6 December with the Polish government paying for the proceedings.
+Finnaly Walus arrived in Poland on 7 December.

-Conspiracy theories surrounding assassination
+Absence of conspiracy

 Hani's assassination has attracted numerous conspiracy theories about outside involvement.
-The final report of the Truth and Reconciliation Commission, however, said that it "was unable to find evidence that the two murderers convicted of the killing of Chris Hani took orders from international groups, security forces or from higher up in the right-wing echelons."
-In December of 1992, police raided the San Francisco and Los Angeles headquarters of the Anti-Defamation League after one of their investigators and a former police officer was seen talking to South African agents.
-Of the over 12,000 files they uncovered regarding various spying activities conducted by ADL agents, one file revealed a report on Hani's visit to California one week before he returned home and was assassinated.
-ADL director Abraham Foxman told the Northern California Jewish Bulletin that spying on the ANC was justified, stating that they were "violent, antisemitic, pro-PLO and anti-Israel".
-The ADL would later pay out $178,000 to plaintiffs in a civil suit for colluding with the South African apartheid regime to spy on activists, Arab's, and Jewish dissidents.
+The final report of the Truth and Reconciliation Commission said it "was unable to find evidence that the two murderers convicted of the killing of Chris Hani took orders from international groups, security forces or from higher up in the right-wing echelons".